Growing Careers Project

 Why is this project important?

-• Young people living in disadvantage are less likely to complete Year 12 and less likely to be in work, training or post-school study than their more advantaged peers.2
+- Young people living in disadvantage are less likely than more advantaged peers to complete Year 12 and less likely to be in work, training or post-school study than their more advantaged peers.2

-• Employer engagement while still at school has a positive impact on academic results, student motivation and student aspirations.1
+- Employer encounters while still at school have a positive impact on students’ academic results, motivation and aspirations.1

-1. It’s Who You Meet: Why Employer Contacts at School Make a Difference to the Employment Prospects of Young Adults by Dr Anthony Mann, Education and Employers Taskforce, 2012
+1 Dr Anthony Mann (2012), It’s Who You Meet: Why Employer Contacts at School Make a Difference to the Employment Prospects of Young Adults.
+Education and Employers Taskforce.